NachoDonaire/NachoDonaire/README.md

 I don't write code just to make things work.
 I write code to make systems **fast, reliable, and elegant** – the kind that gets studied, reused, and improved.

-> “Any fool can write code that a computer can understand.
-Good programmers write code that humans can understand.”
-> — Martin Fowler

 ##  📂 Selected Contributions